SassyCatSlaps/TheaterCMS/Readme.md

 This team project was organized into a two-week sprint and was managed with Agile and Scrum methodologies.
 Organization included an inception planning meeting, daily stand-ups, weekly sprint reviews, and finished with a code retrospective.
 We used Azure DevOps, and employed boards and user stories to achieve a well-ordered level of Project Management.

 The majority of my work for this project revolved around creating a Blog area for the website, with user and admin capabilities.
-I was assigned some of the harder stories for this project and am very proud of what I was able to learn and accomplish.
+I am very proud of what I was able to learn and accomplish during this 2 week sprint.

 <br />
 <hr>